-- (A) a proceeding log identifying (i) each proceeding recorded on an audio or audio-video recording, (ii) the time the proceeding commenced, (iii) the time of each recess, and (iv) the time the proceeding concluded; - (B) an exhibit list; - (C) a testimonial log listing (i) the recording references for the beginning and end of each witness's testimony and (ii) each portion of the audio or audio-video recording that has been safeguarded pursuant to section (g) of this Rule. - (2) Location of Exhibit List and Logs
+(A) a written proceeding log identifying (i) each proceeding recorded on an audio or audio-video recording and for each proceeding recorded, (ii) the time the proceeding commenced, (iii) the time of each recess, and (iv) the time the proceeding concluded;

+(B) an exhibit list;

+(C) a testimonial log listing (i) the recording references for the beginning and end of each witness's testimony, an exhibit list, and (ii) any each portion of the audio or audio-video recording that has been safeguarded pursuant to section d (g) of this Rule.

+(2) Location of Exhibit List and Logs

+The original logs and exhibit list shall remain with the original papers in the circuit court.
 The exhibit list shall be kept in the court file.
-The proceeding and testimonial logs shall be kept with the audio or audio-video recording.
+A copy of the The proceeding and testimonial logs and the exhibit list shall be kept with the audio or audio-video recording.

-(g) Safeguarding Confidential Portions of Proceeding
+(g) Safeguarding Confidential or Non-Public Portions of Proceeding

-If a portion of a proceeding involves placing on the record matters that, on motion, the court finds should and lawfully may be shielded from public access and inspection, the court shall direct that appropriate safeguards be placed on that portion of the recording.
+If a portion of a proceeding that is recorded by audio or audio-video recording involves placing on the record matters that would not be heard in open court or open to public inspection, on motion, the court finds should and lawfully may be shielded from public access and inspection, the court shall direct that appropriate safeguards be placed on that portion of the recording.
 For audio and audio-video recordings, the clerk or other designee shall create a log listing the recording references for the beginning and end of the safeguarded portions of the recording.

-- (h) Right to Obtain Copy of Audio Recording - (1) Generally

-Except (A) for proceedings closed pursuant to law, (B) as otherwise provided in this Rule, or (C) as ordered by the court, the authorized custodian of an audio recording shall make a copy of the audio recording or, if practicable, the audio portion of an audio-video recording, available to any person upon written request and, unless waived by the court, upon payment of the reasonable costs of making the copy.
+- (h) Right to Obtain Copy of Audio Recording - (1) Generally recording shall make a copy of the audio recording or, if practicable, the audio portion of an audio-video recording, available to any person upon written request and, unless waived by the court, upon payment of the reasonable costs of making the copy.